• Skip to primary navigation

 • Blending.
 Blend the soup to your preference.
 I like mine very creamy, and this gets very creamy.
 If you prefer a chunkier soup, only process half the batch.

 • Canned Pumpkin.
-Yes, you can make this soup with canned pumpkin or pumpkin purée.
+Yes, you can make this soup with canned pumpkin puree.
 Just add it along with the chicken broth and seasonings, then allow to simmer and thicken.
 Then puree and proceed with the recipe.

 • Seasonings.
 I am using a spicy homemade Cajun seasonings blend (Creole works great, too), but if you’d like to go with flavors that are more traditional to pumpkin soup, skip the Cajun blend and go with cinnamon, clove and nutmeg.
 A good Jamaican Jerk seasoning blend works great with this recipe as well.
 Try adding maple syrup for a bit of sweetness.